avadev/Avalara-SDK-Java/docs/EInvoicing/V1/DocumentsApi.md

 ## fetchDocuments

-> DocumentFetch fetchDocuments(avalaraVersion, fetchDocumentsRequest, xAvalaraClient)
+> DocumentFetch fetchDocuments(avalaraVersion, documentFetchRequest, xAvalaraClient)

 Fetch the inbound document from a tax authority